 - More flexibility in choosing the subjects.

-- No distinguishing between science, commerce and maths.
+- No distinction between science, commerce, and maths.

 - Vocational education will include internships and will be imparted from class 6th onwards.

 The NEP proposes regular and formative assessments, replacing the summative assessment.
 The new assessment system is more competency-based.
 This will enhance the student’s development and learning skills.
-The main aim is to increase the analytical, critical and conceptual thinking of the student.
-All students will take 3rd, 5th and 8th-year exams which will be taken by the competent authority.
-10th and 12th classes will still appear for the board exams but the pattern will be restructured aiming at the integrated development of the child.
-A new National Assessment Center, PARAKH (Performance, Assessment, Review and Analysis of Knowledge for Holistic Development) will be established as a standard-setting body. - Equitable and Inclusive Education:
+The main aim is to increase the analytical, critical, and conceptual thinking of the student.
+All students will take the 3rd, 5th, and 8th-year exams, which will be taken by the competent authority.
+10th and 12th classes will still appear for the board exams but the pattern will be restructured, aiming at the integrated development of the child.
+A new National Assessment Center, PARAKH (Performance, Assessment, Review and Analysis of Knowledge for Holistic Development) will be established as a standard-setting body.

-The education policy will focus on promoting equality among all.
+The education policy will focus on promoting equality for all.
 Special attention will be given to the SEDG (Socially and Economically Disadvantaged) group.
-SEDG includes gender, geographical, cultural and social disabilities.This norm of the policy will work on- Gender Inclusion Fund
+SEDG includes gender, geographical, cultural and social disabilities.This norm of the policy will work on

 - Disadvantaged regions will have special education zones.

-- Disabled students will be allowed for regular schooling with the help of teachers specialized for disable students.
+- Disabled students will be allowed to attend regular schooling with the help of teachers specialized for disabled students.

 Changes Introduced In Higher Education

 The NEP aims at increasing the current GER (Gross Enrolment Ratio) from 26.3% to 50 by 2035.
-According to the NEP it is being speculated that 3.5 crore new seats will be added for higher education. - Overall Multidisciplinary Education:
+According to the NEP, it is being speculated that 3.5 crore new seats will be added for higher education.

 The Higher Education Commission of India (HECI) will be established as a single and comprehensive coordinating body for all higher education, except for medical and legal education.
-HECI will have four independent verticals:- The National Council for the Regulation of Higher Education (NHERC) for regulation.
+HECI will have four independent verticals:

 - The General Council of Education (GEC) for standardization.